AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 ### Publish instances {#publish-instances}

-For author instances the default values are:
+For publish instances the default values are:

 * `max-age`  : 60
 * `s-maxage` : 7200